msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

   tasks:
     - name: Install java role from Ansible Galaxy
       # usually tasks executed to remotes nodes
-      # but there are some task kinds that do
+      # but there are some task kinds that do execued on local machine
+      # and `local_action` is kind of generic for those

-      local_action: comman d ansible-galaxy install geerlingguy.java
+      local_action: command ansible-galaxy install geerlingguy.java
     - name: installing repo for Java 8 in Ubuntu
       become: yes
       apt_repository: